Staying Mindful and Safe: InBody Response to COVID-19

 InBody has a mindful speech policy in place, which asks students to speak quietly.
 This is especially important right now because most COVID-19 transmission occurs through breathing in particles from a sick person.
-As a rule, leave five feet between you and others when you speak face to face, and be mindful of speaking loudly or projecting your voice in a three-foot vicinity of others.
+As a rule, leave six feet between you and others when you speak face to face, and be mindful of speaking loudly or projecting your voice in a three-foot vicinity of others.

-Remember that when someone coughs or sneezes, (or even sings or projects their voice loudly) they spray small liquid droplets from their nose or mouth which may contain virus.
+Remember that when someone coughs or sneezes, (or even sings or projects their voice loudly) they spray small liquid droplets from their nose or mouth which may contain viruses.
 If you are too close, you can breathe in the droplets.

-Out of an abundance of caution, we will not be doing mantras, kriyas or kirtan during classes.
+Out of an abundance of caution, we will not be doing mantras, kriyas, or kirtan during classes.

 Mindfulness Matters Now More than Ever

 Know that as a student of Mindfulness and Yoga and a Teacher for others, you are needed now more than ever before.
 This is an opportunity for us to help others in the world and move from fear to mindful awareness and discernment and engage in conversation and connection, even if it is at a distance.